chevereto/blog/_posts/2021/2021-09-24-chevereto-macanudo.md

 > Chevereto Macanudo beta is set to be released on 2021-09-30.
 It's beta process is scheduled to last at least 3 months.

-Chevereto's fourth major release is named *macanudo* which is a [hispanic word](https://dle.rae.es/macanudo) that means "Well, magnificent, extraordinary, excellent, in a material and moral sense.".
+Chevereto's fourth major release is named *macanudo* which is a [hispanic word](https://dle.rae.es/macanudo) that means "Well, magnificent, extraordinary, excellent, in a material and moral sense".

-Macanudo it's a pretentious name for a software release and we picked it because Chevereto V4.0 opens the path for substantial changes in how we produce and deliver our software product and it represents all what we want to achieve in the entire V4.X cycle.
+Macanudo is a pretentious name for a software release and we picked it because Chevereto V4.0 opens the path for substantial changes in how we produce and deliver our software product and it represents all what we want to achieve in the entire V4.X cycle.

 ## A new philosophy